 Commercial open source is source code owned by a legal entity to generate revenue.

-Deciding Between Community Open Source and Commercial Open Source
+Deciding Between Community Open Source vs. Commercial OSS

 What Impact Does OSS Have on Organizations?